Bluegrass Star Billy Strings

 Sleep, pretty baby, sleeping

-close them pretty
+close them pretty badly.

-while your dead is
+while your daddy sings

 And I sang that to him and he fell asleep.
+That was like the best.

 Well, Billy Strings, I want to thank you so much for coming on Fresh Air today.